edwinmoradian90/scripts/README.md

 This might not seem so bad at first, but over time, like the sound of a dripping faucet, it will drive you insane.
 Instead of doing this, with the gt command, you can simply provide it with the name of the directory you would like to go to.
-If the directory exists and is in your current working directory, it will take you there, if not, it will return an error.
+If the directory exists and is in your current path, it will take you there, if not, it will return an error.

 ```bash
 gt somedir

 ```

-For example, if your current working directory looks like this: this/is/some/path/im/in, you can use the gt command to go back to anyone of the directories in the path.
+For example, if your current path looks like this: this/is/some/path/im/in, you can use the gt command to go back to anyone of the directories in the path.

 ```bash